Quarterly Financial Report - For the quarter ended September 30, 2014

 - Significant changes in relation to operations, personnel and programs

-- Annex B: Departmental budgetary expenditures by standard object (unaudited)
+- Annex B: Budgetary Expenditures by Standard Object (unaudited)

 Statement outlining results, risks and significant changes in operations, personnel and program

 This quarterly financial report (QFR) has been prepared by management as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by the Treasury Board.
-The report should be read in conjunction with the Main Estimates (PDF) and Supplementary Estimates for 2013-14, as well as Canada's Economic Action Plan 2013 (Budget 2013).
+The report should be read in conjunction with the Main Estimates and Supplementary Estimates for 2014-15, as well as Canada's Economic Action Plan 2014 (Budget 2014).
 The quarterly report has not been subject to an external audit or review.

 The Minister of Public Safety and Emergency Preparedness is the minister responsible for the Royal Canadian Mounted Police (RCMP).
 The responsibilities of the RCMP are set out in section 18 of the Royal Canadian Mounted Police Act.
 The RCMP's mandate is multi-faceted, it includes preventing and investigating crime; maintaining peace and order; enforcing laws; contributing to national security; ensuring safety of state officials, visiting dignitaries and foreign missions; and providing vital operational support services to other police and law enforcement agencies within Canada and abroad.